bgoonz/stuff/GITPOD/probot.github.io/_apps/remove-outside-collaborators.md

 enableCollaboratorRemoval: true

 # Issue Title when an Outside Collaborator is added
-removedIssueTitle: '[CRITICAL] An Outside Collaborator has been added to this Repository!'
+removedIssueTitle: "[CRITICAL] An Outside Collaborator has been added to this Repository!"

 # Issue Body when an Outside Collaborator is added
-removedIssueBody: 'NOTE: Outside Collaborators are disabled for this organization! <br/> This member has been removed.
-Please contact an admin to override.'
+removedIssueBody: "NOTE: Outside Collaborators are disabled for this organization! <br/> This member has been removed.
+Please contact an admin to override."

 # Issue Title when monitor mode is enabled
-monitorIssueTitle: '[CRITICAL] Outside Collaborator Added'
+monitorIssueTitle: "[CRITICAL] Outside Collaborator Added"

 # Issue Body when monitor mode is enable
-monitorIssueBody: 'Please note that the adding of Outside Collaborators is prohibited!'
+monitorIssueBody: "Please note that the adding of Outside Collaborators is prohibited!"
 # Users/Groups that should be cc'ed on the issue.
 Should be users/groups separated by a space.
 # ccList: '@user123 @user456'